njaglobal/SportsOS/docs/architecture/competition-model.md

 The same competition framework handles both.
 The `participantKind` field is the switch:

-- **individual** — `participantId` is an `Athlete`.
+- **individual** — `participantId` is an `AthleteProfile`.
 Results record per-athlete outcomes (time, distance, score, placement, judged total).
 - **team** — `participantId` is a `Team`.
 Results record per-team outcomes.
-  Team composition (which athletes are on the team for this event) is a future aggregate owned by the Competition context.
+  Team composition (which athletes are on the team for this event) is modeled via `TeamMembership` in the authorization context.

-This lets a tournament contain both individual and team events under one container without special casing.

 ## Competition format extensibility